Glaucoma

 Modern glaucoma surgeries are termed minimally invasive glaucoma surgery (MIGS).Canaloplasty, iStent, Trabectome,

-ECP are an incomplete list of various surgical MIGS approaches utilized to control glaucoma by decreasing the eye pressure.
+and ECP are an incomplete list of various surgical MIGS approaches utilized to control glaucoma by decreasing the eye pressure.
 Central Florida Eye Associates, LLC is now the first and only provider of Canaloplasty in Orlando.
 Most approaches are designed to improve the outflow of fluid to lower the eye pressure.
 Surgery is usually performed after medication and laser treatments have been unsuccessful.
 Recently, cataract surgery has been classified as an effective means to lower the eye pressure.

 Implications of Glaucoma